stepleton/cameo/README.md

 This diagram shows a top-side view of Cameo.
-(In this view, the through-holes for the 26-pin 5V I/O header (centre) are "flipped" about the header's long (horiziontal) axis, since the pins emerge from the underside of the board.)
+(In this view, the through-holes for the 26-pin 5V I/O header (centre) are "flipped" about the header's long (horizontal) axis, since the pins emerge from the underside of the board.)

-The installation of jumpers, resistors, or other 0603 surface mount components on each set of five pads shaped like ⠾, ⠻, or ⠷ determines whether and how the labeled pin connects (through the voltage translator ICs) to the PocketBeagle.
+The installation of jumpers, resistors, or other 0603 surface mount components on each set of five pads shaped like ⠾, ⠻, or ⠷ determines whether and how the labelled pin connects (through the voltage translator ICs) to the PocketBeagle.

 ## Development